ignasirv/zkhack-lisbon/README.md

 **Poseidon**: Consumed for every HASHKDIGEST operation

 ### How to submit
-Make a PR to https://github.com/ignasirv/zkhack-lisbon showing the previous code + previous countesr consumption followed by the new code proposal + new counters consumption.
+Make a PR to https://github.com/ignasirv/zkhack-lisbon showing the previous code + previous counters consumption followed by the new code proposal + new counters consumption.
 In case of a smart contract gas optimization, the same way but explaining the optimization with code examples.

 **CheatSheet zkEVM operations:**